Light

 1. 1

-For normal aging with a firm cane: the most effective solution is to cut the cane.
-Choose a healthy, firm section of cane — typically 6–8 inches above the soil line.
-Using a clean, sharp knife (and gloves for protection), cut the cane at a node.
-The bottom stump, with its remaining root system, will produce new shoots from dormant nodes on the cane below the cut.
-The upper cutting can be rooted.
+For normal aging with a firm cane, the most effective solution is to cut the cane back deliberately rather than letting it keep extending.
+Choose a healthy section, typically six to eight inches above the soil line, and using a clean, sharp knife with gloves on for protection, cut through the cane at a node.

 2. 2